microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems.md

 ![NavigationView in Top display mode showing FooterMenuItems](FooterItems_Top.png)

 By adding FooterMenuItems, we'll unify the [Settings item](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.navigationview.settingsitem?view=winui-2.3) with other navigation items in its immediate proximity.
+The menu items that appear at the top or left of the NavigationView will be a part of their own list, and the bottom or right menu items will be a part of their own list, including the Settings item.

-As a result, keyboard and Narrator users will feel that the footer list behavior meets their expectations.
+As a result, keyboard and Narrator users will feel that the footer list behavior meets their expectations - narrators will smoothly move from list to list, but specify that the lists are separate.
-Selection behavior and animations will also feel better integrated into the whole NavigationView control.
+Selection behavior and animations will also feel better integrated into the whole NavigationView control, as bottom menu items will participate in the same selection model as top menu items.

 # Description
 <!-- Use this section to provide a brief description of the feature.